cbourke/ComputerScienceII/notes/1231-Spring2023/156/05-algos.md

 * It may require some art, some summations or other calculations, finding closed forms solutions or even super advanced math
 * In general, you want to assume the *worst case* scenario: you want to provide an *upperbound* on the worst running time or other resource that the algorithm could cost you.

+## Examples

+* Selection Sort
+* Insertion Sort

 ## Asymptotics

 * Step 5: Provide an asymptotic characterization of the complexity function
-* Motivation: want to characterize an algorithm's performance and efficiency with respect to its input size
+* Motivation: want to characterize an algorithm's performance/efficiency with respect to the input size $n$
-* We're interested in the performance for larger and larger input sizes, as $n \rightarrow \infty$
+* We're interested in how the algorithm performs as the input size $n$ grows larger: $n \rightarrow \infty$
-* For small inputs, the different between two algorithms may not be that much
+* Everything performs well for "small" inputs
-* We want a tool that will allow us to:
+* We want a tool that will allow us to focus on:
-  * Focus on the growth rate (ignore lower order terms)
+  * The growth rate of the algorithm
-  * ignore constants
+  * Ignore constants
-* The tool we use for this is "Big-O" analysis
+* Tool: Big-O analysis

 ### Definition